derp-derp-derp/sport.vatar.dev/README.md

 # Sport.vatar.dev

-A [https://sportvatar.com](Sportvatar) fan site started during [Flow Hackathon Season 2 of 2023](https://flow-hackathon-s2.devfolio.co/) to enhance and further gamify the user experience for Sportvatar users and collectors.
+A [Sportvatar](https://sportvatar.com) desktop and mobile compatible web app started during [Flow Hackathon Season 2 of 2023](https://flow-hackathon-s2.devfolio.co/) to enhance and further gamify the user experience for Sportvatar fans and collectors.

 ***